 Then from high in the tree, uncle spotted them.
 Another band of new people on the next hillside and coming our way, we all had to go, and go fast.

-The test that i liked the best was Insitome’s with testing with Helix.
-I have not yet bought any of the other products or apps but Insitome gives what we all really want.
+The test results for Neanderthal percentages that I liked the best was Insitome’s with testing by Helix.
+I have not yet bought any of the other products or apps but Insitome gives what we all really want a bit of a story with our results.

 Insitome tells us the story about this or that particular piece of information.
 So although they gave me a percentage like Genographic had – Insitome added to the story and we hope they might give updates on our pages and offer a way to print at home some of our results.